-Below, I created a handy chart below that you can save for reference.
-It is very important to remember to wear SPF 30 or higher daily no matter whatv skin type you have to prevent more irritation to the skin and further dry it out.
-Drinking plenty of water and adding a fish oil supplement can also increase moisture and fatty acids to the skin and help balance skin’s moisture content.
+It is very important to remember to wear SPF 30 or higher daily no matter what skin type you have to prevent more irritation to the skin and further dry it out.
+Drinking plenty of water and adding an Omega 3 supplement can also increase moisture and fatty acids to the skin and help balance skin’s moisture content.

 Hope you found this article helpful.
 Don’t forget to pin this for later join me on Instagram for daily skintips HERE!
 Thanks for your support!
 You can also subscribe in the join section of my blog to become a part of my glamfam and never miss my articles.